memgraph/docs/errors/memgraph/snapshots.md

 Database snapshots are like a view of a database as it was at a certain point in time.
-It is a read-only copy of the data that can be used for backup or data persistance.
+It is a read-only copy of the data that can be used for backup or data persistence.
 Memgraph will try to load the newest snapshot file on startup.

 ## What to do with corrupt snapshots?

-Because snapshots are read-only, any modifications will result with corrupt files that won't be loaded.
+Because snapshots are read-only, any modifications will result in corrupt files that won't be loaded.
 The solution is to delete the snapshot files and to start Memgraph again.